deemp/flakes/README/Troubleshooting.md

 Many of my flakes provide `VSCodium` with extensions in devshells.
 This dependency on extensions makes devshells prone to errors when such extensions are unavailable.
 Should this be the case, exclude `VSCodium` (usually called `codium`) from devshells inputs (in `devshell`, usually called `packages`).

 ## Substituters and keys

-There are `extra-trusted-public-keys`, `extra-trusted-public-keys` (like [here](https://github.com/deemp/flakes/blob/7bd58c9cf9708714c29dadd615d85d22ded485ae/flake.nix#L112)).
-If a substituter like `cachix` fails, comment out the lines containing its address
+To provide binary caches, `flake.nix` files specify `nixConfig.extra-trusted-substituters`.
+If you try, e.g., `nix develop`, and `Nix` unsuccessfully tries to download from a cache several times, this cache has probably failed.
+Comment out the lines containing its `URL` address in `extra-trusted-substituters`.

 ## Repair a derivation